 Ms. Michèle McCarthy is the President of McCarthy Law Professional Corporation and President and Chief Executive Officer of Independent Review Inc. She is an experienced corporate director and has significant experience in corporate restructuring and regulatory compliance.
-Ms. McCarthy is the Chair of the Audit and Risk Committee of Osisko Development and served as Audit Committee member for Sandy Lake Gold, Equity Financial Holdings (Equity Trust) and Chair of the Audit and Risk Committee for the Toronto Port Authority and a director of Russell Investments Corporate Class Inc. and of Bitcoin Well as well as a director of private companies.
+Ms. McCarthy is the Chair of the Audit and Risk Committee of the Corporation and served as Audit Committee member for Sandy Lake Gold, Equity Financial Holdings (Equity Trust) and Chair of the Audit and Risk Committee for the Toronto Port Authority and a director of Russell Investments Corporate Class Inc. and of Bitcoin Well as well as a director of private companies.
 She was the Chair of the Boards of Sandy Lake Gold Inc., Big 8 Split Inc., TD Split Inc. and 5 Banc Spit Inc. and the former Chair of the Toronto Port Authority and member of the Small Business Advisory Committee of the Ontario Securities Commission.
-Ms. McCarthy also worked as Chief Legal Officer, Chief Privacy Officer, Corporate Secretary and Ombudsman at ResMor Trust Company, and led the acquisition of ResMor Trust Company in 2007, and its continuance as a bank in 2009-2011, and as Chief Legal Officer and Head of Compliance and Office Services for Deutsche Bank, uBS, GMAC and in fintech at Bitcoin Well, and served on the special committee in the going private transaction of Equity Financial Holdings and in the acquisition of Sandy Lake Gold by a majority shareholder.
+Ms. McCarthy also worked as Chief Legal Officer, Chief Privacy Officer, Corporate Secretary and Ombudsman at ResMor Trust Company, and led the acquisition of ResMor Trust Company in 2007, and its continuance as a bank in 2009-2011, and as Chief Legal Officer and Head of Compliance and Office Services for Deutsche Bank, and led its transition to a bank branch.
+Ms. McCarthy has been acknowledged as a banking and restructuring expert at Deutsche Bank, UBS, GMAC and in fintech at Bitcoin Well, and served on the special committee in the going private transaction of Equity Financial Holdings and in the acquisition of Sandy Lake Gold by a majority shareholder.
 Ms. McCarthy holds an LLB and LLM in Securities Law from Osgoode Hall and has obtained the ICD.D designation from the Institute of Corporate Directors and the CDI.D Certified Board Candidate in the United States.